COSC481W-2025Fall/planit/README.md

 **Andrew Hainsworth** (Back-end Dev) - Hello, my name is Andrew Hainsworth and I am a senior here at EMU studying Computer Science.
 I have experience working with Java, Python, and SQL.
 I enjoy traveling and working out in my free time and am looking forward to working with you all this semester!

 **Chris Liakos** (Back-end Dev) - Hello, my name is Chris Liakos and I am a senior at EMU majoring in Computer Science Curriculum.
 Most of my technical experience has been with Java and Python.
 In my free time, I enjoy traveling, golf, and playing video games.
 I’m looking forward to working with you all this semester!

+**Autumn Keough** (Front-end Dev) - Hello, my name is Autumn Keough and this is my last semester at EMU.
+My major is in Computer Science Applied.
+I have mostly worked with Java and Python, but also have some experience in C#.
+In my free time I love to hike and do anything craft related!
+I'm excited to work on this project with everyone!